February 7, 2025 Musicology No Comments

 You are just as qualified as any expert to make a judgment and have a feeling or a response to any work of art. – Bill Viola

-Making that judgment is only one component of my function as a forensic musicologist.
-Just as important is my ability to explain and maybe persuade a layperson juror or judge about the extrinsic aspects of a copyright question.
-It’s their job to take that and arrive at a finding.
+Sure, for certain kinds of judgments, but not any judgment.
+Musically untrained laypersons, and even most musicians, are less qualified than experts to judge the originality or protectability of a musical work.
+It’s not remotely close.”
+But, ultimately maybe it is.
+That judgment is only one component of my function as a forensic musicologist.
+Just as important as judging the extrinsic similarity question is my ability to explain and teach-slash-persuade a layperson juror or non-musical judge about the extrinsic aspects of a copyright question.
+It’s their job to take that and arrive at an infringement decision.

-I was reminded just yesterday that Elvis’s “I Can’t Help Falling In Love With You,” was based on an old French melody, Plasir d’amour.
-And so I went back and listened.
-It’s based alright.
-Lyrically, well, Plasir is in French and my French outside of a wine shop is not great, but according to Google translate, there are no words in common, nor really is the sentiment the same, though they’re both about love, and in both there’s the idea of comparing the inevitability and permanence of one’s devotion to tributaries.
-But the music is less the same than I’d wager a layperson would be inclined to think.
+Lyrically, well, “Plasir” is in French and my French outside of a wine shop is not great, but according to Google translate, there are no words in common, nor are the stories the same.
+But they’re both about love.
+And there are certainly similarities, but the music is less the same than I’d wager a layperson would be inclined to think.

 Here, listen to both.

 How alike do you find them?
-How cause and effect?
-These are regarded as very similar works, but since the earlier work is 200 years old and, therefore, public domain, it’s just one more example of appropriation of the classical repertoire.
+An obvious copy?
+An unlawful one?
+Generally, these are regarded as very similar works, but since the earlier work is 200 years old and public domain, we have just one more example of appropriation of the classical repertoire.
+But suppose it was not public domain.

-But suppose it was not.
-For you lawyers out there… I think Swirsky found that 7 notes might be protectable, but Newton found that three notes were de minimis.
-And Newton was a sampling case, so those three notes were a contextually rich three.
+For the lawyers out there… Swirsky is taken to imply that seven notes might be protectable, while Newton found that three notes (those three at least) were de minimis.
+And Newton was a sampling case, so those three notes were a relatively contextually rich three.

 Plasir is: D/F# G7/F C/E